Joha6210/DistributedSystems-Handin3/readme.md

 ## 1. Streaming Model Selection

-### 1.1 Discussion

-- _Discuss, whether you are going to use server-side streaming, client-side streaming, or bidirectional streaming?_

 - In our chit chat implementation we use server-side streaming ([1](https://grpc.io/docs/languages/go/basics/#server-side-streaming-rpc)), to send multiple messages from the server to the client.
 This is done to support long-lived logical flow of data from the server to the clients ([2](https://grpc.io/docs/guides/performance/))

 ---